All of the latest guidelines and information about visiting Lanzarote (and beyond) after Brexit…..

 This may change following the end of the transition period – it is entirely dependent on the result of negotiations taking place between UK and EU parties throughout the year.

-However, the latest UK Government advice recommends that UK tourists should also take out comprehensive travel insurance when visiting any country, whether within or outside the EU, whilst stressing that EHIC is not an alternative to travel insurance and warning that the use of this card might become redundant from 2021.
+However, the latest UK Government advice recommends that UK tourists should also take out comprehensive travel insurance when visiting any country, whether within or outside the EU, whilst also stressing that GHIC is not an alternative to travel insurance.

 Will I need an International Driving Permit for driving in Lanzarote?